purple86a/purple86a/README.md

 <h2 align="left">Hi 👋!
-My name is Sara and I'm an Artificial Intelligence Engineer, from Syria</h2>
+My name is Sara and I'm an Artificial Intelligence Engineer</h2>

 ###